 The pressure cooker method is a great option for those who want to save time.
 To cook dry beans in a pressure cooker, rinse the beans and place them in the cooker with enough water to cover them.
 Close the lid and set the pressure cooker to high pressure.
 Cook the beans for about 10 to 20 minutes, depending on the type of beans.
 Then, carefully release the pressure and check if the beans are tender.
 If they need more cooking, close the lid and cook for another few minutes.

-See also How long to cook frozen sausages in air fryer
+See also How to cook veggies on the stove

 3. Slow Cooker Method